Hello macaron bakers! Today we are learning a special technique! Let’s learn how to make multi-colored macaron shells from one batch of macarons!

 - Let the macarons cool down before proceeding with the filling.

-- Cream butter at medium speed in the bowl of an electric mixer for about 1 minute.
+Cream the butter at medium speed in the bowl of an electric mixer for about 1 minute.
 With the mixer off, add all of the powdered sugar.

 - On low speed, beat the sugar and butter together.
 Once they are incorporated, turn speed to medium and cream for 1-2 minutes until very fluffy.